-(9) If RSS income or resource eligibility is not met in accordance with rules 5160:1-5-01.1 and 5160:1-2-01 of the Administrative Code, the CDJFS shall deny the RSS application.
+(9) If RSS income or resource eligibility is not met in accordance with Chapter 5160:1-3 of the Administrative Code, the CDJFS shall deny the RSS application.
 The denial notice shall be sent to the individual and authorized representative, or legal guardian, if one has been indicated on the application.
 A copy of the denial notice shall also be issued to OhioMHAS.

 (10) Inform OhioMHAS of any change in the individual or couple's medicaid and/or RSS financial eligibility.